anranLi515/AnranLi.github.io/_pages/about.md

 Recent News
 ------
+1. [2024.01.17] Dr. Anran Li served as a PC member of **IJCAI 2024**.
-1. [2024.01.04] Our paper "Aggregating Intrinsic Information to Enhance BCI Performance through Federated Learning" has been accepted by **Neural Networks 2024**.
+2. [2024.01.04] Our paper "Aggregating Intrinsic Information to Enhance BCI Performance through Federated Learning" has been accepted by **Neural Networks 2024**.
-2. [2023.12.16] Our paper "An Empirical Study on Noisy Label Learning for Program Understanding" has been accepted by **ICSE 2024**.
+3. [2023.12.16] Our paper "An Empirical Study on Noisy Label Learning for Program Understanding" has been accepted by **ICSE 2024**.
-3. [2023.12.09] Our paper "FedMut: Generalized Federated Learning via Stochastic Mutation" has been accepted by **AAAI 2024**.
+4. [2023.12.09] Our paper "FedMut: Generalized Federated Learning via Stochastic Mutation" has been accepted by **AAAI 2024**.
-4. [2023.12.03] Our paper "FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation" has been accepted by **IEEE ICDE 2024**.
+5. [2023.12.03] Our paper "FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation" has been accepted by **IEEE ICDE 2024**.
-5. [2023.11.08] Our paper "Efficient and Privacy-Preserving Feature Importance-based Vertical Federated Learning" has been accepted by **IEEE TMC 2023**.
+6. [2023.11.08] Our paper "Efficient and Privacy-Preserving Feature Importance-based Vertical Federated Learning" has been accepted by **IEEE TMC 2023**.
-6. [2023.10.16] Our paper "Historical Embedding-Guided Efficient Large-Scale Federated Graph Learning" has been submitted to **ACM SIGMOD** 4th round.
+7. [2023.10.16] Our paper "Historical Embedding-Guided Efficient Large-Scale Federated Graph Learning" has been submitted to **ACM SIGMOD** 4th round.
-7. [2023.10.02] Our paper "Adaptive and Efficient Participant Selection in Vertical Federated Learning" has been accepted by **IEEE MSN 2023**.
+8. [2023.10.02] Our paper "Adaptive and Efficient Participant Selection in Vertical Federated Learning" has been accepted by **IEEE MSN 2023**.
-8. [2023.09.20] Dr. Anran Li served as a PC member for **AAMAS 2024**.
+9. [2023.09.20] Dr. Anran Li served as a PC member for **AAMAS 2024**.
-9. [2023.09.13] Dr. Anran Li served as a PC member for **FL@FM-NeurIPS 2023**.
+10. [2023.09.13] Dr. Anran Li served as a PC member for **FL@FM-NeurIPS 2023**.
-10. [2023.08.10] Dr. Anran Li served as a PC member for **AAAI 2024**.
+11. [2023.08.10] Dr. Anran Li served as a PC member for **AAAI 2024**.
-11. [2023.08.06] One paper has been submitted to IEEE Transactions on Mobile Computing (**IEEE TMC 2023**).
+12. [2023.08.06] One paper has been submitted to IEEE Transactions on Mobile Computing (**IEEE TMC 2023**).
-12. [2023.05.23] Our paper "FedCSS: Joint Client-and-Sample Selection for Hard Sample-Aware Noise-Robust Federated Learning" has been accepted by **ACM SIGMOD 2024**.
+13. [2023.05.23] Our paper "FedCSS: Joint Client-and-Sample Selection for Hard Sample-Aware Noise-Robust Federated Learning" has been accepted by **ACM SIGMOD 2024**.
-13. [2023.04.20] Our paper "Fairness via Group Contribution Matching" has been accepted by **IJCAI 2023**.
+14. [2023.04.20] Our paper "Fairness via Group Contribution Matching" has been accepted by **IJCAI 2023**.
-14. [2022.12.22] Our paper "GFL: Federated Learning on Non-IID data via Privacy-preserving Synthetic data" has been accepted by **PerCom 2023**.
+15. [2022.12.22] Our paper "GFL: Federated Learning on Non-IID data via Privacy-preserving Synthetic data" has been accepted by **PerCom 2023**.
-15. [2022.12.16] Our paper "Learning Program Representations with a Tree-Structured Transformer" has been accepted by **SANER 2023**.
+16. [2022.12.16] Our paper "Learning Program Representations with a Tree-Structured Transformer" has been accepted by **SANER 2023**.
-16. [2022.12.02] Our paper "FedSDG-FS: Efficient and Secure Feature Selection for Vertical Federated Learning" has been accepted by **IEEE INFOCOM 2023**.
+17. [2022.12.02] Our paper "FedSDG-FS: Efficient and Secure Feature Selection for Vertical Federated Learning" has been accepted by **IEEE INFOCOM 2023**.

 Selected Publications ($^*$ Corresponding Author)
 ------